smileidentity/smile-identity-core-java/README.md

 # SmileIdentityCore

-The official Smile Identity gem exposes two classes namely, the Web API and Signature class.
+The official Smile Identity gem exposes three classes namely; the Web API class, the Signature class and the Utilities class.

 The **Web API Class** allows you as the Partner to validate a user’s identity against the relevant Identity Authorities/Third Party databases that Smile Identity has access to using ID information provided by your customer/user (including photo for compare).